-- (i) The cash flow ratio decreased compared with 2020, mainly due to the increase in inventory, resulting in cash outflow in the current period. - (ii) The cash flow adequacy ratio increased compared to 2021, due to an increase in operating cash flow in the last five years despite a decrease. - (iii) The cash reinvestment ratio increased compared to 2021, mainly due to a significant increase in operating cash inflow. - (b) Plans for improve the lack of liquidity: Not applicable.

-(c) Prediction on cash liquidity in the following year
+- (i) The cash flow ratio decreased compared with 2022, mainly due to the increase in accounts receivable, resulting in a decrease in cash inflow. - (ii) The cash flow adequacy ratio increased compared to 2022, due to the increase in net cash flow from operating activities in the past five years. - (iii) The cash reinvestment ratio decreased compared to 2022, mainly due to the decrease in net cash flow from operating activities. - (b) Plans for improve the lack of liquidity: Not applicable. - (c) Prediction on cash liquidity in the following year

 Cash The estimated The estimated The estimated Responsive measures with balance - cash flow of cash flow of amount of cash b alance beginning of operating investment and surplus the period activities financing (shortage) Investment (1) throughout the activities of cash.
-Financing plan year (2) throughout the (1)+(2)-(3) plan year (3) 180,770 169,987 179,536 171,221 - -
+(1)+(2)- Financing plan year (2) throughout the (3) plan year (3) 552,397 367,400 597,000 322,797 - -

-- (a) Analysis on changes in cash flow in the following 2023: - (i) Operating activities: It is expected that the revenue growth will be accompanied by an increase in net profit, which will result in a net cash inflow from operating activities; - (ii) Investment activities: It is expected to pay for the new build factory plant, purchase of machinery and equipment and the development of new molds, etc.; - (iii) Financing activities: It is expected to increase mid-term and long-term borrowings, etc. - (b) Remedial measures for shortage in cash and analysis on the flow: Not applicable.
+- (a) Analysis on changes in cash flow in the following 2024: - (i) Operating activities: It is expected that the revenue growth will be accompanied by an increase in net profit, which will result in a net cash inflow from operating activities; - (ii) Investment activities: It is expected to pay for the new build factory plant, purchase of machinery and equipment and the development of new molds, etc.; - (iii) Financing activities: It is expected to increase mid-term and long-term borrowings, etc. - (b) Remedial measures for shortage in cash and analysis on the flow: Not applicable.